This web page serves as the syllabus for the course. You should familiarize yourself with these policies and refer to them when necessary.

 The multiple-choice questions should be easy if you have following along with the daily lessons.
 You may find the programming questions more of a challenge.
 Programming under time pressure can be difficult and stressful.
 You don't have unlimited time or access to resources such as the course staff or the internet.
 However, we believe that there are small programming tasks that you should be able to complete as the semester goes on without needing to look up things online or ask for help.

 Quizzes focus on material covered that week, but all material covered to that point in semester is fair game.
 The best way to prepare for a quiz is to complete the previous weeks lessons.
 Read the lesson, watch the videos and walkthrough, and interact with the examples—and then complete the homework problem.
 If you engage with the course content on a daily basis, you will not need to cram material right before the quiz.
-And as a reminder, there will be a few questions on each quiz on that week's assigned reading from Coders.

 Do not contact the course staff regarding missed quizzes.
 You must take them within your assigned lab window, and not at some other time.
 We will drop your 3 lowest quiz scores when computing the quiz component of your final grade.